 However, the concern here is the plastic waste that remains uncollected.
 Most of this is single use that is unattractive to waste collectors.
 These reach either landfills or water bodies, entering the waters of India’s large coastline, contributing to marine litter.
 Here are 2 ways of tackling this:

 Incentivising collection of single use, low value plastics by improving collection rates;

 Ensuring that the material not recycled is either processed from waste to energy including pyrolysis or co-processed in

 cement kilns as alternate fuel.
-This will not only have a national impact, but also globally influence regulators to address the issue of marine litter.
+This will not only have national impact but also globally influence regulators to address the issue of marine litter.